(Profile #1 - 1968-1975)

 Helpfully, Faustus does seem older in his earliest appearance but is soon drawn to look a bit younger.
-That he left less of a need to look well-established is more likely than having aged backward for a bit.
+That he felt less of a need to look senior is more likely than having aged backward for a bit.

 Johann Fennhoff was born during the early 1930s in Vienna, Austria.
 He was the only child of two highly educated and successful parents.
 During the Anschluss , the Fennhoffs used their wealth and connections to flee the Nazis and arrange for a swift exile to London.

 It is likely that the Fennhoffs were Jews, and/or Communists, and/or Austrian nationalists who had publicly opposed the pro-Reich activists.
 Some in-story allusions (such as Johann’s relationship with his mother) resonate with Ashkenaz cultural tropes.

 Life in wartime London was miserable, as the Fennhoffs had lost everything.
 Herr Fennhoff died during the Blitz, a broken man.
 Frau Fennhoff also fared badly, but she poured everything she had left into the education of her son.
 Johann would become a great doctor and a great man, and thus be his parents’ revenge against the Nazis.